 Finding, and then addressing, those flaws can take time.
 But the point I want you to take away from reading this book is that there are concrete reasons why your website is not generating leads.
-Once you diagnose the problem(s) and then make changes accordingly your site will perform better than it is right now.
+Once you diagnose the problem(s) and then make changes accordingly your site will perform better than before.
 It won't happen overnight, but it can, and does, happen for those who decide to make a change.